Arla Foods Ingredients Targets Nutrition-Conscious Gamers With New Beverage Concept

 A 310ml can of the 'PROGAMER' beverage concept features 15g of protein, including 3767mg of branched-chain amino acids.
 It also contains taurine, magnesium, zinc, caffeine and vitamins A, B3, B6 and B12 to support essential gamer needs such as concentration and vision.
 In addition, the concept is free from sugar, fat and lactose and contains only 60 kilocalories per can.

-Arla Foods Ingredients will present 'PROGAMER' at NIS in São Paulo, Brazil, on April 23-24, at Stand 3-35, showcasing e-sports nutrition prospects in Latin America-over half of Brazilian gamers play over 20 hours weekly .
+Arla Foods Ingredients will present 'PROGAMER' at NIS in So Paulo, Brazil, on April 23-24, at Stand 3-35, showcasing e-sports nutrition prospects in Latin Americaover half of Brazilian gamers play over 20 hours weekly .

 Legal Disclaimer: